Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 In order to use this adapter, there are a few things you have to prepare in advance:

-* Mitsubishi air conditioning system with Wi-Fi-Adapter MAC-567IF (per device you want to control)
+* Mitsubishi device with Wi-Fi-Adapter
 * MELCloud account at the [official webpage](https://app.melcloud.com/)
-* All devices registered and set-up in your MELCloud account
+* Device registered and set-up in your MELCloud account

 ## Configuration